Innocence Project: Work

 The Innocence Project originated in New York City but accepts cases from other parts of the country.
 (Note: Intake is currently closed in Arizona, California, Illinois, Michigan, Ohio, and Puerto Rico) The majority of clients helped are of low socio-economic status and have used all possible legal options for justice.
-Many clients hope that DNA evidence will prove their innocence, as the emergence of DNA testing allows those who have been wrongly convicted of crimes to challenge their cases.
+Many clients hope that DNA evidence will prove their innocence, as the emergence of DNA testing allows those who claim to have been wrongly convicted of crimes to challenge their cases.
 The Innocence Project also works with the local, state and federal levels of law enforcement, legislators, and other programs to prevent further wrongful convictions.

 All potential clients go through an extensive screening process to determine whether or not they are likely to be innocent.
 If they pass the process, the Innocence Project takes up their case, resources permitting.
 About 2,400 prisoners write to the Innocence Project annually, and at any given time the Innocence Project is evaluating 6,000 to 8,000 potential cases.
 In addition to their co-directors and a managing attorney, the Innocence Project has six full-time staff attorneys and nearly 300 active cases.

 In almost half of the cases that the Innocence Project takes on, the clients' guilt is reconfirmed by DNA testing.
 Of all the cases taken on by the Innocence Project so far, about 43% of clients were proven innocent, 42% were confirmed guilty, and evidence was inconclusive and not probative in 15% of cases.
 In about 40% of all DNA exoneration cases, law enforcement officials identified the actual perpetrator based on the same DNA test results that led to an exoneration.
 Overall, the Innocence Project's DNA exonerations identified several contributors of wrongful convictions, including mistaken eyewitness identifications, invalid forensic science, false confessions, informants who lied, and government misconduct.

 Overturned convictions

 As of January 2022, 375 people previously convicted of serious crimes in the United States had been exonerated by DNA testing since 1989, 21 of whom had been sentenced to death.
 Almost all (99%) of the wrongful convictions involved male defendants with minority groups making up approximately 70% (61% African American and 8% Latino).
 The National Registry of Exonerations lists 2,939 convicted defendants who were exonerated through DNA and non-DNA evidence from January, 1989 through January, 2022 with more than 25,600 years imprisoned.

+According to a study published in 2014, if all death row inmates were kept on death row indefinitely, at least 4.1% of them would eventually be legally exonerated.
+This statistic would include death row inmates who otherwise would've had their sentences commuted or reduced to appeal and death row inmates who were actually guilty, but were still legally exonerated.

-According to a study published in 2014, at least 4.1% of persons overall sentenced to death from 1973 to 2004 are probably innocent.
-The following are some examples of exonerations they helped bring about:
+The following are some examples of exonerations that the Innocence Project helped bring about: